Qimmah Russo Flaunts Amazing Booty In Pink Shorts

 "Yes indeed [two heart-eyes emoji] ThiQQQ is what it is and it was done naturally," a fourth follower added.

 Russo seems to wow her fanbase no matter what she wears or does.
-Earlier this week, she stunned them when she shared an unusual photo in which she flaunted her dolled up side, as The Inquisitr has written.
+Earlier this week, she stunned them when she shared an unusual photo in which she flaunted her dolled-up side, as The Inquisitr wrote.
 In it, she was captured from the back as she wore a white satin dress that outlined her curves.
 The angle emphasized her derriere while she pushed it out.
 The garment had a plunging V-shaped design that added elegance to the ensemble.